pugwonk/lego-animate/README.md

    1. Run BluePrint
    1. Import your LXF file
    1. Save the resulting instructions
-   1. Prepare a very low-resolution, low-quality 200x100 animation in 50 frames by running `animate -i myfile.pov -q1 -w200 -h100 -f50 instructions.blueprint`
+   1. Prepare a very low-resolution, low-quality 200x100 animation in 50 frames by running `lego-animate -i myfile.pov -q1 -w200 -h100 -f50 instructions.blueprint`
    1. Render `myfile-anim.ini` in POV-Ray
    1. Does the build order look decent?
 If so, keep adding the blueprint file on the command line.
 If not, remove it (you may want to look at [Manually Editing Build Order](#manually-editing-build-order))
-1. If you do not want to rotate the model during animation, generate a lovely high-quality 100-frame render by running `animate -i myfile.pov -q1 -aa true -w800 -h600 -f100 instructions.blueprint`
+1. If you do not want to rotate the model during animation, generate a lovely high-quality 100-frame render by running `lego-animate -i myfile.pov -q1 -aa true -w800 -h600 -f100 instructions.blueprint`
    1. Make an entire jug of tea
-1. If you do want to rotate the model, generate a low-quality animation by running `animate myfile.pov -q1 -w200 -h100 -f50 instructions.blueprint -r720 -e540`.
+1. If you do want to rotate the model, generate a low-quality animation by running `lego-animate myfile.pov -q1 -w200 -h100 -f50 instructions.blueprint -r720 -e540`.
 This will rotate the model by 720 degrees during the build, and finish the actual building at 540 degrees
 1. Render this in POV-Ray.
 If the model twirls in an odd way on its axis, move it around a bit in LDD and go back to step ???
-1. If this looks good, generate a high quality 250 frame render by using something like `animate myfile.pov -q1 -w800 -h600 -f250 -r720 -aa true -e540 instructions.blueprint`
+1. If this looks good, generate a high quality 250 frame render by using something like `lego-animate myfile.pov -q1 -w800 -h600 -f250 -r720 -aa true -e540 instructions.blueprint`
 1. Render this in POV-Ray
    1. Make tea for your entire neighbourhood and distribute it
 1. Once you're happy with the PNG files, combine them into a video.
 To do this using VirtualDub: